 Sunsetting Financial Incentives Further Benefit System Costs

 Like Germany and other countries that provided financial incentives to stimulate renewable energy investment, the United States federal government also rolled out a limited-term tax credit opportunity for businesses going solar.
 The Investment Tax Credit (ITC) provides businesses with a 26% dollar-for-dollar tax credit on the total system cost for solar installations committed to before the end of 2022.
-These tax credits will become far less lucrative in the near term, winding down to 22% in 2023, and decreasing even further to 10% in 2024.
+These tax credits will become less lucrative in the near term, winding down to 22% in 2023, and decreasing even further to 10% in 2024.

-Thus, the answer to why solar has gained such rapid popularity: a perfect window of opportunity now exists for businesses to take advantage of high-quality, low-cost materials and very lucrative financial incentives that also include accelerated depreciation benefits.
+Thus, the answer to why solar has gained such rapid popularity: a perfect window of opportunity now exists for businesses to take advantage of high-quality, low-cost materials and exceptional financial incentives that also include accelerated depreciation.
 When adding to this equation the fact that solar locks in a very low levelized cost of electricity (net cost per kilowatt hour after investment costs are considered) for a span of three decades, businesses are coming to an exciting realization that generating even a portion of their own power onsite with solar provides sustained cost-savings benefits over purchasing the equivalent amount of power from their utility.